0cto-pus/adb-camera-stream-service-zoom-handler/README.md

-# Camera Stream and Auto Zoom Android On Android
+# Camera Stream and Auto Zoom On Android

 ## Features